NJ Supreme Court finds lack of territorial jurisdiction to prosecute defendants in a New York drug-induced death

 Both of our partners at Del Sardo & Montanari, LLC, Darren J. Del Sardo, and Michael Montanari, have received the honor of being included in the Super Lawyers and/or Super Lawyers Rising Stars list(s) published by Thomson Reuters.
 They have also been featured in numerous prominent publications and media outlets, including in The New York Times, The Huffington Post, The International Business Times, and on CNN, CBS News, ABC News, and Fox News.

 Our team, your team.
 Team up with our experienced attorneys when facing Criminal Defense, Personal Injury, and Family Law issues.
-To speak with one of our attorneys regarding your case today, contact us online or through our Woodland Park offices at (973) 233-4396.
+To speak with one of our attorneys regarding your case today, contact us online or through our Little Falls offices at (973) 233-4396.